Skills taxonomies versus skills intelligence tools

 The same report reveals that companies that look beyond using a skills taxonomy and instead embrace skills intelligence tools to gain strategic insights benefit from several key advantages.

-Most notably, they are 4 times more impactful to business outcomes (hitting financial targets, delighting customers) and 2 times more impactful to people outcomes (maximizing productivity, improving engagement retention).
-In short, companies that use skills intelligence tools are more likely to be financially high-performing, drive productivity, and adapt well to change.
+Most notably, they are 4 times more impactful to business outcomes (hitting financial targets, delighting customers) and 2 times more impactful to people outcomes (maximizing productivity, improving engagement and retention).
+In short, companies that use skills intelligence systems are more likely to be financially high-performing, drive productivity, and adapt well to change.

 Skills intelligence in action: inside Novartis’s skills-based approach to workforce planning